yakimka/picodi/README.md

 ### RuntimeError: Event loop is closed when using pytest-asyncio

-This error occurs because pytest-asyncio closes the event loop after the test finishes and you are using global scoped dependencies.
+This error occurs because pytest-asyncio closes the event loop after the test finishes and you are using `ManualScope` scoped dependencies.

 To fix this, you need to close all resources after the test finishes.
 Add `await shutdown_dependencies()` at the end of your tests.